aimms/how-to/C_Deployment/RegularJob.rst

 #.
 The first job starts immediately, but is started from the WebUI session.
 The WebUI session should NOT execute the payload, that is why we have a test on the return of ``pro::DelegateToServer``

 #.
 Construct the next time the job is to be executed.
-By using the Local timezone, we avoid any ambiguities regarding daylight saving time.
+By using the Local timezone, we avoid any ambiguities regarding daylight saving time; ``sp_LocalTimFmt = "%c%y-%m-%d %H:%M:%S%TZ('Local')"``

 #.
 The iterative call, that might looks like a recursive call.